 (a) Data Processing Facilities.
-Provider may, subject to Section 4(b) (Transfers out of the EEA), store and Process Personal Data in the United States or anywhere Provider or its Subprocessors maintain facilities.
+Nitro may, subject to Section 4(b) (Transfers out of the EEA), store and Process Personal Data in the United States or anywhere Nitro or its Subprocessors maintain facilities.

 (a) Consent to Subprocessor Engagement.
 Customer specifically authorizes the engagement of Nitro’s Affiliates as Subprocessors and generally authorizes the engagement of other third parties as Subprocessors (“Third Party Subprocessors”).

 (b) Information about Subprocessors.
-Information about Subprocessors, including their functions and locations, is available at: www.gonitro.com/legal/subprocessors as may be updated by Nitro from time to time) or such other website address as Nitro may provide to Customer from time to time (the “Subprocessor Site”).
+Information about Subprocessors, including their functions and locations, is available at: https://www.gonitro.com/trust-center-data-protection/subprocessors-and-subcontractors (as may be updated by Nitro from time to time) or such other website address as Nitro may provide to Customer from time to time (together, “Subprocessor Site”).

 (c) Requirements for Subprocessor Engagement.
 When engaging any Subprocessor, Nitro will enter into a written contract with such Subprocessor containing data protection obligations not less protective than those in this DPA with respect to Personal Data to the extent applicable to the nature of the services provided by such Subprocessor.
 Nitro shall be liable for all obligations under the Agreement subcontracted to, the Subprocessor or its actions and omissions related thereto.